Addiction Recovery & Aftercare: Programs, Activities & Support Groups

 How Can Family and Friends Support a Loved One’s Recovery?

 Family and friends are a vital component of recovery and aftercare.
-If you have a loved one struggling with addiction, there are many ways you can provide support to help them maintain sobriety after rehab:
+If you have a loved one struggling with addiction, there are many ways you can provide support to help them maintain sobriety after rehab, including:

-• Educate yourself about addiction, recovery, and aftercare.
-Sometimes loved ones can enable the addicted person’s behavior, meaning they may keep the person from experiencing the negative consequences of drug use.
-For example, they may bail the person out of jail or hide the person’s drinking and drug use from other people.
-Learning about what your loved one is experiencing can help you learn to set healthy boundaries and support the person once they return home.
-Treatment centers typically offer group sessions to educate family members on addiction.
-Self-help groups specifically designed for families like Al-Anon, Nar-Anon, and Alateen can also help you learn to cope with a loved one’s addiction.
+• Educating yourself.
+Learn all you can about addiction, recovery, and aftercare.
+Learning about what your loved one is experiencing can help you learn to set healthy boundaries and support them after treatment.
+Treatment centers typically offer group sessions to educate family members about addiction.
+Mutual-help groups specifically designed for families like Al-Anon, Nar-Anon, and Alateen can also help you learn to cope with a loved one’s addiction.

-• Encourage healthy behaviors and habits.
+• Encouraging healthy behaviors and habits.
 Your loved one may initially have a hard time finding enjoyment in things other than drugs and alcohol.
-Encouraging them to develop healthy behaviors and habits, such as exercising, eating well, getting enough rest, and participating in hobbies can help them relearn how to deal with stress.
+Encouraging them to develop healthy behaviors and habits, such as exercising, eating well, getting enough rest, and participating in hobbies can help them find healthy ways to cope with stress.

-• Attend couples or family therapy.
-Family therapy can provide an opportunity to work on issues related to your loved one’s addiction, such as communication problems, lack of trust, and poor boundaries.
+• Attending couples or family therapy.
+Couples or family therapy provides a safe place to address issues related to your loved one’s addiction, such as communication problems, lack of trust, and setting boundaries.

 Need more info?